 6.2 The Trust is registered as a data controller with the ICO.
+Our registration number is: ZA348223

 7 Roles and responsibilities

 7.1 This policy applies to all workforce of the Trust, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.